WeizhenLiuBioinform/StripeRust-Pocket/README.md

 ## Application-Installation

-The installation files for the complete APP are located in the application folder.
+The installation files for the complete APP are located in the Application folder.
 Supports phones with Android version 9.0 or above.

 ### How to use the APP
 Our APP consists of three pages, and the detailed content and related usage methods of each page are as follows：